UniversalDependencies/docs/_eme/feat/Case.md

 ### <a name="All">`All`</a>: Allative

-The allative case indicates movement onto, or to the adjacency of something.
-In Tekó, it is expressed with the suffix _`-kotɨ`_
+The allative case indicates a movement onto, or to the adjacency of something.
+In Tekó, it is expressed with the suffix _`-kotɨ`_.

 #### Examples